Magdalena Ecke Family YMCA, Encinitas

 The gym splits into a cardio room and a weights room, and the weights room divides into three areas.
 These can broadly be summarised as 1.
 Free weights and cables 2.
 Functional equipment and floor area (with a synergy area between these two areas) and 3.
 A “Family Training Area” which consists mostly of resistance machines.
 You’ll also see some cardio machines in the free weights area, just to confuse matters.

 Like most YMCAs I’ve been to, the floor/functional training area is large and very well equipped with numerous kettlebells, TRXs, medicine balls, Swiss balls, resistance bands, foam rollers, stools, mats and BOSUs.
 You’ll find plenty of floorspace too for walking lunges, burpees or whatever else takes your fancy.

 The barbells go up to 110lbs, although I could only find a set of straight bars.
 They’ve also got numerous adjustable bars including two squat racks and one Smith machine.
 Additionally you’ll see a variety of benches including inclined ones with racks.
 Dumbbells go up to 120lbs, with many weights duplicated, along with an additional rack of lightweight dumbbells.

 I found the cardio room well-equipped with treadmills, bikes, arc-trainers and ellipticals, steppers and one or two rowing machines.

 I did a step class here (Tuesday morning from 9:05-10:05) taught by a friendly Rebecca.
-The studio is medium-sized and comfortably fits around 18 steppers.
+The medium-sized studio comfortably fits around 18 steppers.
 To my delight, the class was choreographed, fairly fast, and I would say it is suitable for intermediate steppers.
 It was well attended, without being too busy.
 The routine was fun, although at times I personally would have preferred it if she had simply demonstrated the next move instead of just describing it in detail whilst we did a holding pattern.
 This would have been easier for visual learners and those of us who can step, but know the moves by different names.
 But all in all, well worth going to if you’re a step fan!